Beembo/K-Tah-2-D/README.md

   - "Rewind" Button:
     - Resets the game environment

   _Note: For some hidden reason, the game does not work properly in Safari, at least not on my older 2011 Macbook.
-Possibly expect the fonts to be defaulted and for there to be no sound._
+Possibly expect the fonts to be defaulted and for there to be no sound.
+Chrome and Firefox work fine though.
+I have not tested it on Opera or Edge nor Internet Explorer yet but it should work fine in those browsers._